John DeLorean: Packard Motor Company

 When DeLorean joined Packard, it was experiencing financial difficulties because of the changing postwar automotive market.
-While Ford, General Motors, and Chrysler had begun producing affordable mainstream products designed to cater to the rising postwar middle class, Packard had retained its prewar notions of high-end, precisely-engineered luxury cars.
-This had a positive effect on DeLorean's attention to engineering detail, and after four years at Packard he became McFarland's successor as head of research and development.
+While Ford, General Motors, and Chrysler had begun producing affordable mainstream products designed to cater to the rising postwar middle class, Packard had retained its prewar notions of high-end, precisely engineered luxury cars.
+This had a positive effect on DeLorean's attention to engineering detail, and after three years at Packard he became McFarland's successor as head of research and development.

 While still profitable, Packard suffered alongside other independents as it struggled to compete when Ford and General Motors engaged in a price war.
 James Nance, Packard's president, decided to merge the company with Studebaker Corporation in 1954.
-A subsequent proposed merger with American Motors Corporation (AMC) never passed the discussion phase.
 DeLorean was considering keeping his job and moving to Studebaker headquarters in South Bend, Indiana, when he received a call from Oliver K. Kelley, vice president of engineering at General Motors, whom DeLorean greatly admired.
 Kelley offered DeLorean his choice of a job in any of GM's five divisions.